homermultitext/chsseminar/week1.md

 **AM session**: The Homer Multitext as an Extension of the Fieldwork of Milman Parry and Albert Lord.
 [Preparation](../schedule/reading/parrylord)

-**Team project**:  Complete paleography and DSE indexing of assigned page in Upsilon 1.1;  optionally, do the same for assigned page in Venetus B.
+**Team project**:  Complete paleography and DSE indexing of assigned page in Upsilon 1.1;  optionally, do the same for assigned page in Venetus B.  See [instructions on DSE indexing](../schedule/dse1).

 **Optional library tour**:  Meet in Common Room at 12:00.